morrisyoung/eQTL_v4_script/README.md

 * We have 160 **individual batch variables** and 69 **sample batch variables** for all the genotypes and expression data we use at this time, in "../batch\_var\_individual.txt" and "../batch\_var\_sample.txt".
 They are already quantified and scaled to [0, 1].
 There are some original batch variables that are removed, which we discussed above.

+### Batch relevant

+* We calculated the initial values of all the parameters in "../result\_init/".
+We use matrix multiplication for the parameters connected with the hidden layers (the hidden layers are PCs of the expression matrix).
+We don' have tissue specificity here, as we can learn this specificity from the samples in each tissue later on.